 It looks different (not as charming) than the rest of the villages, but the streets are still fun to explore.
 It also has a long stretch of beach and a boardwalk.
 Right behind the beach, you’ll also find a great square and playground for the kids.

 If you are keen to do more hiking, you can also hike between Levanto and Monterosso.
 It’s a beautiful hike.

 Perhaps our favourite part of visiting Levanto was trading in our hiking legs for biking.
 Getting on a bike was not what I had in mind when we planned our trip to Cinque Terre, but it was a unique experience well worth doing!

-- Whether you are travelling with a baby or toddler, take your time in Cinque Terre.
+- Whether you are traveling with a baby or toddler, take your time in Cinque Terre.
 It’s the perfect place to just enjoy being together.

 - Some of the restaurants had high chairs, but not all did.
-Plan to bring your own or hold your baby
+Plan to bring your own portable high chair for travel or hold your baby during meals.

 - The grocery stores were small, but we had no trouble getting milk and diapers.
 We managed to make our own meals most of the time as well.

 - It’s crowded here.
 Get out early in the morning to avoid the crowds if at all possible.